agc93/ClickTwice/docfx/doc/appdetailspage.md

 When the handler is run, it will copy all static content into the publish directory (see below), and will then run any `.cshtml` files through the Razor compiler, generating `.html` files in the same relative location.

+> [!NOTE]
+> If you don't have your own template, the `ClickTwice.Templates.SolidState` package is a good start!

+> [!NOTE]
 > ClickTwice template packages do not require any special metadata, but are often prefixed with `ClickTwice.Templates`.

 ### Web files